Greek Chicken Meatballs

 ground chicken, feta, and olives and other ingredients for the greek chicken meatballs.

-These Greek chicken meatballs are made with the classic trinity for meatballs and meatloaves: a pound of meat, one egg, and a half-cup of panko.
+These Greek chicken meatballs are made with the classic trinity for how to make meatballs and meatloaves: a pound of meat, one egg, and a half-cup of panko or other breadcrumbs.
 To get a delicious Mediterranean chicken meatball, you add:

-• Buttermilk: the buttermilk does two things in this recipe.
-It contributes a bit of fat and flavor to chicken.
-But it also helps break down the meat proteins to produce a more tender meatball (see the Recipe FAQs for more information).
+• Buttermilk: Buttermilk adds fat and flavor.
+It also helps break down meat proteins to make a more tender meatball (see the FAQs for more information about panades).

-• Kalamata olives: Kalamata are black olives from Greece.
-They are easy to find and often come pitted, which is why I use them.
+• Kalamata olives: These Greek black olives are easy to find and often come pitted, which is why I use them.
 Feel free to use any black olive.

-• Feta: feta is a soft, salty cheese made from all or mostly sheep’s milk, with up to 30% goat’s milk allowable.
-We prefer the creamier French version pictured here, but any feta will work.
+• Feta: Feta is a soft, salty cheese made from all or mostly sheep’s milk, with up to 30% goat’s milk allowable.
+I prefer the creamier French version pictured here, but any feta will work.

 • Garlic and herbs: oregano is common in Greek cooking, but you can use mint, thyme, parsley, or rosemary in these meatballs.
-Use just one, or use a combination of fresh herbs.
+Use one or a combination of fresh herbs.

 • Lemon zest: the touch of lemon brightens up the mixture and really makes the flavors sing.